orangelight/DSLOG-Reader/Help.md

 ## Log Files Tab

-The Log Files Tab shows all log files in the selected path (Defult is C:\Users\Public\Documents\FRC\Log Files) to change the path go to
+The Log Files Tab shows all log files in the selected path (Default is C:\Users\Public\Documents\FRC\Log Files) to change the path go to
 *File>Log Files Path* and select the folder.

 ### Headers